What are the symptoms?

 The disease is more likely to spread to other areas of the body in

 people who have weak immune systems.
-This includes people with AIDS, pregnant
+This includes pregnant

-women, people who take medicines that weaken the immune system, and people with
+women, people who have HIV, people who take medicines that weaken the immune system, and people who have

 Talk with your doctor if your symptoms are severe or last more than